henryjohnstead-design/mobility-platform-ma-pipeline/README.md

 ### Strategic Impact

-This automation shifts the investment team’s capacity away from manual administrative data entry, allowing them to instantly focus on institutional-grade deal execution, including structural bank debt sizing, valuation arbitrage analytics, and cross-selling synergy mapping.
+This automation shifts the investment team’s capacity away from manual administrative data entry, allowing them to instantly focus on deal execution.